Manishearth/manishearth.github.io/source/_posts/2017-03-04-what-are-sum-product-and-pi-types.markdown

 Types are sets, and we can do set-theory things on them to make cooler types.

 Let's try to avoid using confusing terminology, however.
-If Rust _does_ get "pi types", let's just call them "dependent types" or "integer generics" :)
+If Rust _does_ get "pi types", let's just call them "dependent types" or "const generics" :)

 _Thanks to Zaki, Avi Weinstock, Corey Richardson, and Peter Atashian for reviewing drafts of this post._